rguntur76/Assignment/README_Capstone_final.md

 KNN (after optimization): 37.27
 The KNN model, after optimization, achieved the lowest MSE, indicating its superior performance compared to the other models.
 Therefore, the optimized KNN model is recommended for stock price prediction.

-Conclusion:

-In this Stock Price Prediction Analysis project, we aimed to develop a reliable model for predicting stock prices using various machine learning algorithms.
-By accurately forecasting stock prices, investors can make informed decisions regarding buying, selling, or holding stocks.

-After thorough exploration and preprocessing of the dataset, we engineered additional features to enhance the predictive power of the models.
-We considered different models suitable for time series data, such as ARIMA, SARIMA, Prophet, Decision Tree, Random Forest, and K-Nearest Neighbors (KNN).
-Evaluating the performance of these models, we found that the optimized KNN model achieved the lowest Mean Squared Error (MSE), indicating its superior accuracy compared to the other models.

-Based on the results, we recommend utilizing the optimized KNN model for stock price prediction.
-It is important to regularly update and re-evaluate the model as new data becomes available to ensure its continued accuracy and relevance.
-Further analysis and fine-tuning of the KNN model, such as exploring different distance metrics and experimenting with additional hyperparameters, may lead to further improvements in its performance.

 Recommendations
 Based on the analysis, the following recommendations can be made: